ING for Children Foundation

 The foundation’s mission is to equal the chances of children which is done with the use of its original social programmes.

-ING Voluntary Services Programme – where employees financially supported by the foundation engage in local social initiatives,
+ING Voluntary Services Programme – ING employees financially supported by the foundation engage in local social initiatives

-Bibliotherapy – the foundation distributes free of charge the books for children published together with ING Bank Śląski S.A. – “Alien” and “Lucjan, the Lion One of Its Kind”,
+Books – the foundation distributes free of charge the books for children

-The charges of the foundation stay in the recreation centre in Wisła for two weeks for free.
+The charges of the foundation stay in the recreation centre in Wisła for twelve days for free.
 Depending on their needs, the foundation operates therapeutic and educational programmes or organises camps for the charges of primary schools, community youth centres or therapeutic groups.
 Each year, nearly 1,100 children from all over Poland participate in 22 camps.

 Current information about Smile Camps is available on Facebook.